Does Derma Rolling Work? 0.5mm and 1mm

 - Your skin will be quite sensitive and be prone to UVA and UVB rays for a while so be sure to use a sunscreen with a high SPF.
 A great one is the Neutrogena Clear Skin Sunscreen Lotion or my personal favourite the La Roche Posay Anthelios Invisible Balm

-- When derma rolling try to do it when you do not have much to do the next day.
+- When derma rolling, try to do it when you do not have much to do the next day.
 You should not put any makeup on for 24 hours, although, a tinted moisturiser should be fine if you wish to cover any redness

 - Try not to sleep with your face on the pillow on the night of derma rolling, you don’t want to clog your skin with any impurities from your pillow whilst it is healing

 If you are thinking of trying out derma rolling I really hope you found this helpful.
 If you have tried it then I would love to know what your holy grail products are.
-Check out my 2018 skincare favourite here.
+Check out my 2018 skincare favourites here.

 Disclaimer: I am not a doctor and I can only tell you my personal experience with derma rolling so don’t hate if it does not work out for you.